-Two questions that frequently arise concerning cat water fountains are; How do cat fountains work?
-And, Are electric cat water fountains safe?
+Two questions that frequently arise concerning cat water fountains are; How do they work and Are electric cat fountains Safe?
 This article, along with the accompanying videos, answers both these questions.

 Almost all cat water fountains contain a submersible aquarium pump, and as the name suggest, for the pump to operate it must be submersed in water.
 Millions of aquariums, man-made ponds and streams also use submersible pumps, though generally pond and waterfall pumps are much larger than cat fountain pumps.

 In the United States a cat fountain pump is 110 – 120 volts (in Europe they are the standard voltage for there, 220 volts) and the wattage for a cat water fountain pump is around 4 watts.
 This may vary slightly depending on the size of the particular pump.
 A ThirstyCat fountain pump, both our North American as well as our overseas pumps are 4 watt pumps which use very little electricity.